WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC24/WWDC24-10136-Whats-new-in-Swift.md

 🐧 New SDK for building for Linux on macOS
 🏛️ Foundation is now cross plaform and open source
-🧪 There is a new open source Testing framework
+🧪 New open source Testing framework
-🏎️ here is a new Swift 6 language mode, that ensures data-race safety
+🏎️ Swift 6 language mode, that ensures data-race safety

 ## Presenters